Last Updated on by Artem

 2D adjustable headrest – you can lift the headrest up or lower it down in order to find a perfect fit.
 You can also change its angle so it fits you even better!

-Lumbar support is ideal for anyone also experiencing back pain while sitting.
+Adjustable lumbar support is ideal for anyone also experiencing back pain while sitting.
 This particular lumbar support is not adjustable so you want to make sure it fits you well.

-Strategically placed mesh that is only located on the back of the chair is another useful feature you’d be fond of on a hot summer day because it dramatically improves the air flow.
+Strategically placed mesh that is only located on the back of the ergonomic office chair is another useful feature you’d be fond of on a hot summer day because it dramatically improves the air flow.

-- 265 pounds weight capacity
+- Supports up to 265 pounds

 - High-density cushion sponge

-- Rocking mechanism
+- Rocking mechanism with height adjustment

 - Breathable mesh back